Stand up for the facts!

 The Office of State Budget and Management estimated that the expansion of the voucher program could cost state schools up to $100 million in two years, but it’s a very rough estimate and likely too early to determine whether the expanded program would lead to the "largest-ever" school funding cut.
 To meet that qualification, the program would need to cost many hundreds of millions of dollars.
 The onset of the Great Recession led to significant cuts.
 Public schools lost $407.9 million from the 2008-09 school year to the 2009-10 school year, largely because of state and local cuts that weren’t offset even by a massive federal stimulus package.

-Critics of the Opportunity Scholarship program also point out that, while voucher-receiving private schools are required to administer a nationally normed test, they aren’t held accountable for the results nor required to make them public.
+Critics of the Opportunity Scholarship program also point out that, although voucher-receiving private schools are required to administer a nationally normed test, they aren’t held accountable for the results nor required to make them public.

 Lassiter told the News & Observer that the Opportunity Scholarship program doesn’t feature enough safeguards.

-Asked if he supported the legislature’s effort to expand the program’s funding by about $500 million, Lassiter said: "Not as it stands.
+Asked whether he supported the legislature’s effort to expand the program’s funding by about $500 million, Lassiter said: "Not as it stands.
 I’m deeply concerned about the allocation of public funds without strict accountability and transparency.
 Furthermore, I’m troubled by the inclination of some to abandon our public schools in favor of privatization, where profit often takes precedence over quality education.
 Well-funded, well-managed public schools are the cornerstone of a self-governing society."

 Tying Lassiter to Morrow, Robinson